TruBurbank/Killorsort/README.md

 # KillorSort

 # Description
-This is a GUI application using Pyhunter by VonStruddle.
+This is a GUI  and a CLI application using Pyhunter by VonStruddle.

 # Instructions